tsantini/how_to_use_git/README.md

 `git push`

-## Demostration: brancking and pull request in the master from the development branch
+## Demostration: brancking and pull request in the master from the development branch, asking for revision

+## review of pull request, comments, request of modification, and approval

 ## Demostration: using the github on matlab